ThierrySans/CSCC09/project/index.md

 # Project

-As a team (2-3 people), you can build whatever you want for your project (except a game).
-By the end of the semester, your app must be deployed and fully functionning.
+As a team (2-3 people), you can build whatever you want for your project.
+By the end of the semester, your app must be deployed and fully functioning.
 The course staff will evaluate the application online directly.

-Yet, there are two technical contraints:
+Your project will be evaluated based on the richness of the web interactions.
+However, here are things that will **not** be taken into account:

+- wether the application is useful or not
+- the UX (although the UI should be clean and usable)
+- all things unrelated to web development (game play, machine learning model and so on)

-1. your frontend should be built on either [React](https://reactjs.org/) (strongly recommended), [Angular](https://angular.io/) or [View](https://vuejs.org/).
+Your frontend should be built on either [React](https://reactjs.org/) (strongly recommended), [Angular](https://angular.io/) or [View](https://vuejs.org/).
 Indeed, you can combine that framework with other UI frameworks such as Material UI, Bootstrap, Tailwind CSS and so on.
-2. you can choose whatever language/frameworks for the backend, however the data exchange should rely on either [GraphQL](https://graphql.org/) or [gRPC](https://grpc.io/) instead of REST.

-If you believe that this stack is not appropriate for your project idea, let's discuss it.
+If you believe that nonce of these frameworks are appropriate for your project, let's discuss it.
 We can make exceptions on a case by case basis if it is justified.

 ## Marking